 The following aspects are concluded for normative work:

 UDM service is used to retrieve user consent parameters for NF to check of user consent.
-This service is used for service consumer to obtain user consent parameters if user consent parameters are not available on the service consumer.
+This service is used for the UDM service consumer to obtain user consent parameters if user consent parameters are not available on the service consumer.

 User consent parameters are stored in UDM as subscription data.

+User consent parameters include end-user ID (i.e. SUPI), purpose of data processes, processor ID (e.g. PLMN ID, NF Instance ID) and user consent results (i.e. granted or not granted).

 Editor’s Note: How the UDM decides whether the service consumer is allowed to request user consent information is FFS.

-Editor’s Note: service consumer needs further clarification.

-Editor’s Note: user consent parameters are FFS.
+Editor’s Note: Standardization of purposes is FFS.

 8.5.2 General Conclusion on Generic Requirement for the Procedures for User Consent Check

 The following generic aspects are concluded for normative work: